ickshonpe/bevy_heterogeneous_texture_atlas_loader/README.md

 2. Add the atlas source image and `.ron` manifest to your assets folder.

-2. Load the texture atlas manifest using the asset server:
+3. Load the texture atlas manifest using the asset server:
     ```rust
     let atlas: Handle<TextureAtlas> = asset_server.load("<path>.ron");
     ```
     The plugin will then load the atlas image and create the TextureAtlas asset automatically.

+4. The TextureAtlas's sprite indices respect the order of the sprites in the manifest.
+    So atlas index 0 will be the first sprite in the manifest, 1 the second, and so on.
+    You can also use the `get_texture_index` method to look up the index using an asset path:
+    ```rust
+    atlas.get_texture_index(&Handle::weak("example.png#sprite_name".into()))
+    ```

+    which you can see used in `\examples\example.rs`

 #